 The best resistance bands can give you a serious workout, without even having to go near the weight room in the gym.
 These slender, seemingly simple sleeves of elastic can help you build lean muscle and increase overall mobility.
 They look unassuming, but they sit amongst the best home gym equipment you can get.

-Yes, this seemingly simple piece of elastic can deliver a strength training workout that tones muscle and enhances mobility.
-A study in the Journal of Sports Science & Medicine found that just five weeks of resistance band training significantly improved hamstring and inner thigh flexibility.
-And resistance bands are easy on the joints.
+Don't believe us?
+Let's look at the science - a study in the Journal of Sports Science & Medicine found that just five weeks of resistance band training significantly improved hamstring and inner thigh flexibility.
+For those recovering from injury, or looking for a lower-impact workout, resistance bands are also way easier on the joints than dumbbells or kettlebells.

-Resistance bands come in a variety of lengths and sizes to meet individual needs.
-They’re much lighter and are portable, so you can easily pack them in a bag to take while traveling.
-And they take up much less space, too, which is perfect if you live in an apartment (and they make less noise if you live in a higher-floor apartment).
+Resistance bands come in a variety of lengths, strengths, and sizes, allowing you to customize your workout.
+They’re light and portable, so you can easily toss them into a backpack while traveling to and from the gym, plus, they also take up less space than other bulky gym gear, which is perfect if you live in an apartment (particularly a higher floor).

 What are the best resistance bands?

 Our top choice among the best resistance bands we tested is the Bodylastics Resistance Bands kit, which comes with five tubes made extra-tough by reinforced stitching and an internal cord.
 A suite of attachments, including a door anchor and carrying bag, round out the versatility and flexibility of this all-in-one set.
 The stackable, anti-snappable bands are built to last, and the grippy handles will keep your next arm day from getting...err, out of hand.

 If you need joint-friendly resistance bands for physical therapy of any kind, TheraBand has been trusted by medical professionals for years, and for good reason.
 They’re also latex-free, which is good news for anyone with that particular allergy.